ravifrancesco/Natural_Language_Processing_For_Healthcare/README.md

 ```

 The first path indicates the directory of the datasets, the second path indicates the file from which the model will be loaded (or saved if training is enabled).
 For the ensemble models, the ```model_path``` variable should point to the folder which contains the model files.

-### Using preprocessed data and trained models

-Because of the size of the trained models and preprocessed data, these file can be found [here](https://www.dropbox.com/sh/d10caanbn8tnggl/AACoUFDn_RhiGNucrRLTLW7qa?dl=0).

 ## Contributors